aisingapore/TagUI/README.md

 - Datatables extend the power of repositories to allow batch automation
 - You can define datatables to store different datasets for batch automation
 - Save datatable file with same name as your flow filename and with .csv behind
-- Datatable have 2 or more columns, for example below (headers up to you to name)
+- Datatable has 2 or more columns, for example below (headers up to you to name)
 - Data-centric approach with rows representing data fields (usually row = test case)
-- TA.Gui will loop through each column to automate using different dataset values
+- TA.Gui will loop through each column to automate using values from different datasets
 - Eg, echo "TESTCASE - \`testname\`" in your flow shows TESTCASE - Trade USDSGD

 TEST TRADES|TEST #1|TEST #2|TEST #3